Skip to content

 Can you think of any other tips for pet-friendly patio design?
 Then feel free to drop me a comment with your ideas!

-We've talked at length about what you can do to create a truly sustainable patio.
-But there are also three things you better not dowhich I would like to briefly explain to you here:
+Now we've talked at length about what you can do so for a truly sustainable patio.
+But there are also three things you better not dowhich I would like to explain to you briefly here:

-• Do not use patio heaters: Whether gas-powered or electric - Unfortunately, radiant heaters are not only expensivebut also very harmful to the climate.
-They may provide a certain amount of warmth in the short term, but on closer inspection they are an absolute waste of energy.
+• Do not use patio heaters: Whether gas-powered or electric Unfortunately, radiant heaters are not only expensivebut also very harmful to the climate.
+They may provide a certain warmth in the short term, but on closer inspection they are an absolute waste of energy.

-• Do not use a leaf blower: Leaf blowers and vacuums are not sustainablebut loud, odorous and harmful to the soil.
-They also frighten wildlife.
+• Do not use a leaf blower: Leaf blowers and vacuums are not sustainable, but noisy, odorous, pollute the soil.
+In addition, they scare the wildlife.

-• Do not clean your terrace with chemicals: Both wooden and stone decking can be cleaned naturally without the use of chemicals.
+• Do not clean your terrace with chemicals: Both a wooden terrace and a stone terrace can be cleaned naturally without the use of chemicals.

-What can you do instead?
-Dress a little thicker in the colder months - and sweep your patio with a commercially available Broom off!
-You can get rid of resistant green stains with a grout scraper, soft soap, vinegar essence, vinegar cleaner, water, a scrubbing brush and, if necessary, a high-pressure cleaner.
+What you can do instead?
+Dress a little thicker during the colder months - and sweep your patio with a commercially available Broom off!
+You can get rid of resistant green coatings with a grout scraper, soft soap, vinegar essence, vinegar cleaner, water, a scrubbing brush and, if necessary, with a high-pressure cleaner.

-All this also works on a in a gentle, natural way.
+All this also works on a gentle, natural way.

 Your sustainable terrace in harmony with nature